austral/austral/README.md

   errors.
 Other resources like file or database handles can also be handled safely.

+- **Capabilities**: linear capabilities enable fine-grained permissioned access to low-level facilities.
+Third-party dependencies can be constrained in what types of resources they can access.

 - **Macros**: macros enable compile-time metaprogramming and extending the language from within.